-FACTS: 1 The City is obligated under State law to meet and confer with its employee groups to discuss wages, benefits, terms and conditions of employment.
+FACTS: 1 The City is obligated under State law to meet and confer with its employee groups to discuss wages, benefits, terms and conditions of

-2. The City Council authorized its bargaining agents to so meet and confer with the employee bargaining groups.
+2. The City Council authorized its bargaining agents to so meet and confer with all employee bargaining groups starting in November contract effective April 1, 2006.